dadthedahc/professional-profile/Working with Chad Miller.md

 |Teams/Chat  |Regular updates, questions, brief information         |Within 2-4 hours               |
 |Email       |Non-urgent, detailed information, formal documentation|Within 24+ hours               |

-I prefer an informal communication style for most interactions and will adopt a formal tone when the situation requires it.
-I’m comfortable with both scheduled meetings and impromptu conversations, and appreciate staying focused on specific outcomes while also building and maintaining social interactions.
+**Communication Style:** I prefer informal communication for most interactions, using emojis and casual language to build rapport, while adapting to formal tones when situations require it.
+I'm comfortable with both scheduled and impromptu conversations, always aiming for specific outcomes while maintaining strong social connections.
+I enjoy pushing the boundaries of workplace informality when it helps strengthen team cohesion.

-I appreciate the use of emojis, GIFs, and informal language in workplace communication and use them frequently myself.
-While I recognize there are boundaries to when informality is appropriate, I enjoy pushing those boundaries when it helps build rapport and team cohesion.

 **Meeting Cadence:** I prefer weekly or bi-weekly 1:1s with consistent timing and shared agendas.
 For team meetings, I focus on both updates and collaborative decision-making.